adamsbrianna/v1/content/portfolio/water-simulation.md

     to evaluate the performance with varying numbers of processors and problem sizes.

-    Profiling and tuning: Look for bottlenecks in the code to optimize the simulation even further.
+    Profiling and tuning: Look for bottlenecks in the code to optimize the simulation further.
 {{< rawhtml >}}
 <br>
 {{< /rawhtml >}}